 In fact, they work best together.
 Inbound marketing gives digital marketing efforts the structure and purpose for effective digital marketing, ensuring that each digital marketing channel works toward a goal.

 You can target only those prospects who are most likely to buy your product or service through digital marketing.
-Keep continuing your reading on the article what is digital marketing?

 If you advertise on TV, in a magazine, or on a billboard, you have limited control over who sees the ad.